Dreaminko/VRCMediaController/README.md

 ## English

-A lightweight utility to bridge Windows media playback (Spotify, Apple Music, YouTube, etc.) with VRChat.
+A lightweight utility to bridge Windows media playback with VRChat.

 This tool displays your currently playing track in the VRChat Chatbox and allows you to control your media (Play/Pause, Previous, Next) directly from your VRChat Avatar's radial menu using OSC.